philthephatman/awesome-hacking-lists/hackwith.md

 ## JavaScript

+- [bountydash](https://github.com/avlidienbrunn/bountydash) - BountyDash is a tool to combine your rewards from all platforms, giving you insights about your progress and bug hunting patterns.
 - [StaCoAn](https://github.com/vincentcox/StaCoAn) - StaCoAn is a crossplatform tool which aids developers, bugbounty hunters and ethical hackers performing static code analysis on mobile applications.
 - [DVHMA](https://github.com/logicalhacking/DVHMA) - Damn Vulnerable Hybrid Mobile App (DVHMA) is an hybrid mobile app (for Android) that intentionally contains vulnerabilities.
 - [JStillery](https://github.com/mindedsecurity/JStillery) - Advanced JavaScript Deobfuscation via Partial Evaluation